 reconciliations are prepared by the Finance Manager within one week of receipt;

-reconciliations are subject to an independent review carried out by the Business Manager or in their absence the Responsible Officer (RO)
+reconciliations are subject to an independent review carried out by the Business Manager

 adjustments arising are dealt with promptly, i.e. any un-reconciled payments older than six months, and unreconciled receipts older than one month, must be investigated and appropriate action taken and recorded.